Plants for Rooftop Gardens: A Complete Guide to Your Rooftop Oasis

 If you’re considering a rooftop garden, there are a couple of directions you could go in.
 Fully planted green roofs, where the roof is covered with soil and the plants are in the ground, make great environmental sense, but they are too difficult for homeowners to undertake on their own.
 Green roofs can easily top 100 lbs.

-Containers are one of the most expressive components of a rooftop garden.
+Rooftop planters are one of the most expressive components of a rooftop garden.
 This is not to say you need to spend a fortune on them, although you easily could.
-Besides aesthetics, the things to keep in mind when choosing your rooftop containers are their size, weight and material.
+Besides aesthetics, the things to keep in mind when choosing your rooftop containers are their size, weight, and material.

 2. Soil